mattiasaxell/mattiasaxell.github.io/content/authors/admin/_index.md

 ## About Me

-Mattias Axell is a Swedish entrepreneur and digital strategist, known for his work in sustainable development and digital innovation.
+Mattias (ماتياس / 马提亚) Axell is a Swedish entrepreneur and digital strategist, known for his work in sustainable development and digital innovation.
 He has a background in IT and marketing and has been involved in several initiatives promoting social and sustainable responsibility.
 Mattias Axell is also a speaker and advisor on digital transformation and sustainable business development.